 ASSOCIATED STUDENTS OF WALLA WALLA UNIVERSITY.
 All WWU faculty and regularly enrolled undergraduate students are members of the ASWWU.
 ASWWU elected officers are responsible for a wide range of social and religious activity planning, and for representing student needs and concerns to WWU administrators.
 The ASWWU is also responsible for production of the Mask student directory, The Collegian weekly student newspaper, and the Mountain Ash yearbook.
 Student editors of these publications are appointed by the ASWWU Media Board.
-The ASWWU is co-sponsored by the Vice-President for Student Life and the Student Activities Director.
+The ASWWU is sponsored by the Assistant Vice President of Student Life.